YannickMeeus/stuff/narrative.md

 Those windfalls usually take the form of rapid composability of existing functionality, ease of testing, ease of safe change.
 So with that, I'll continue to experiment with a structure that's started to come out of some other side-projects, and one that I've started applying at work as well.
 It doesn't rely on an explicit framework, per se, but rather on a few core principles that can be pulled straight out of [the big blue book](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215).

+## Wants and Needs

+This is a project *for me* to practice established skills and to learn new ones.
+I might swap in and out different languages as part of a more polyglot setup, I might use different databases because that always works out so well.

+Ultimately, this project will serve to scratch various itches and to be a platform to try out new stuff.
+Use with caution, there is absolutely no guarantee of stability unless that is a particular skill I'm looking to exercise, such as reliability engineering.
+That'd probably do it

+## Design Principles

+I don't have a strong scoped domain in mind, this will very much grow organically.
+I aim to keep a clear separation of concerns going, by leveraging types, the compiler, and constructor injection/partially applied functions closing over runtime dependencies.

+It will also be a loose adaptation of ports & adaptors/clean architecture.
+I have grown to love the modularity this provides, while allowing for the code to be incredibly expressive at the higher levels of abstraction, and laser-focused at the lower levels.